- Education at a Glance 2017 also contains a wide range of indicators on gender differences in education.

 - The 2018 Focus report on How does access to early childhood education services affect the participation of women in the labour market?

-- A 2016 brief report on fields of education, gender and the labour market, showed that Education fields with a larger share of women are typically with lower earnings.
-Even within the same field of education, employment rates and earnings are generally higher for men than for women.
-A 2017 brief illustrates the marked gender imbalances in the teaching profession: not only do women make up the majority of teachers, their share decreases with the level of schooling: women are much more likely to teach in a primary school than at a university.
+- The 2017 Focus report on Gender imbalances in the teaching profession illustrates the marked gender imbalances in the teaching profession: not only do women make up the majority of teachers, their share decreases with the level of schooling: women are much more likely to teach in a primary school than at a university.

-> - PISA 2015 Results (Volume III) Students' Well-Being explores a comprehensive set of well-being indicators for adolescents by gender that covers both negative outcomes (e.g. anxiety, low performance) and the positive impulses that promote healthy development (e.g. interest, engagement, motivation to achieve).
+- This 2017 OECD study on basis of PISA 2015 Results (Volume III) Students' Well-Being explores a comprehensive set of well-being indicators for adolescents by gender that covers both negative outcomes (e.g. anxiety, low performance) and the positive impulses that promote healthy development (e.g. interest, engagement, motivation to achieve).

-> Employment and work-life balance
+Employment and work-life balance

-> Going Digital: The Future of Work for Women discusses the possible impact of digitalisation on women and men, and proposes a range of policies to ensure that technological change supports a closing, and not a widening, of gender gaps (Policy Brief, 8-page .pdf, July 2017)
+- The Policy brief Going Digital: The Future of Work for Women discusses the possible impact of digitalisation on women and men, and proposes a range of policies to ensure that technological change supports a closing, and not a widening, of gender gaps.

-> - Entrepreneurship at a Glance 2016 presents indicators to monitor gender gaps in entrepreneurship, and new statistics on male and female run businesses in the digital economy collected via The Future of Business Survey - a new online survey prepared by Facebook in cooperation with the OECD and World Bank.
+Entrepreneurship at a Glance, 2017 presents indicators to monitor gender gaps in entrepreneurship, and new statistics on male and female run businesses in the digital economy as based on the Future of Business Survey.

-> - Building an Inclusive Mexico: Policies and Good Governance for Gender Equality was launched on 10 January 2017 in Mexico City.
+- Building an Inclusive Mexico: Policies and Good Governance for Gender Equality was launched on 10 January 2017 in Mexico City.